umbraco/UmbracoDocs/Reference/Management/Services/UserService/Create-a-new-user-vpre7.7.md

 ---
 versionTo: 7.7.0
-meta.Title: "Creating a new user with the UserService" meta.Description: "This will show you how to create a new user using the UserService in Umbraco."
+meta.Title: "Creating a new user with the UserService"
+description: "This will show you how to create a new user using the UserService in Umbraco."
 ---
 # Create a new user